Async Batch Processing for High-Volume Invoices

 Memory Optimization for Large-Scale CAM Batches

 Processing thousands of multi-page PDFs simultaneously can exhaust system memory if not carefully managed.
 Async generators, streaming parsers, and chunked I/O operations prevent memory bloat.
 Instead of loading entire documents into RAM, pipelines should read pages sequentially, yield parsed line items, and immediately release file handles.
-Connection pooling for database writes and batched INSERT/UPDATE statements further reduce overhead.
-By leveraging Python’s asyncio streams and memory-mapped file reading, automation builders can sustain high throughput on commodity infrastructure without triggering garbage collection pauses that stall financial close deadlines.
+Connection pooling for database writes and batched INSERT/UPDATE statements further reduce overhead. aiofiles handles async file reads for the queue layer, while per-page pdfplumber iteration keeps parsed content out of memory once a page is processed:

 import aiofiles